mep-4d/dataModel/README.md

   <li><strong>ItemID:</strong> shall be a four character unique identifier for the asset</li>
 </ol>

-For devices which are sub-components of assets;
+For sub-devices which are components of assets;
 <strong>_SubItem</strong> is appended to the associated main asset name